senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 #### Gauge

-The gauge series creates a gauge chart, typically used to show progress in a certain variable.
+The Gauge series creates a gauge chart, typically used to show progress in a certain variable.
-Besides of using stores, you can also simply set a value to the gauge series to show the value.
+In addition to using stores, you can also set a value of the gauge series to show the value.

-Gauge series uses space fill chart type.
+A Gauge series uses the space fill chart type.

-An example is given as followed:
+An example is given in the following code sample:

     @example
     var value = 300;
     Ext.create("Ext.Panel", {